Big city gayborhoods: where they come from and why they still matter.

 Inner-west suburbs including Leichhardt and Petersham were far more significant urban spaces in the lives of many queer women.
 Lesbian share-houses in these neighborhoods became central sites of feminist politics, activism, sex and romance.

-Penny Gulliver, a resident of legendary 1970s share-house “Crystal Street”, has remembered that women “who were just coming out, because there was nothing like a counselling service then, they’d come to Crystal Street”.
+Penny Gulliver, a resident of legendary 1970s share-house “Crystal Street”, has remembered that women “who were just coming out, because there was nothing like a counseling service then, they’d come to Crystal Street”.

 Into the new millennium, Oxford Street’s place as the gay heart of Sydney became less certain.
 As LGBTQ businesses failed and venues closed, questions emerged as to whether a community now more a part of the mainstream still needed its own spaces.